uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 <a href="figures/eops.svg" target="blank"><img src="figures/eops.svg" alt="end of period statement diagram" style="width:720px;" /></a>
 <a href="figures/eops.svg" target="blank">Open the EOPS diagram in a new tab</a>.

+1. The customer inputs information about allowances and adjustments for the business income source.
+They can provide this information throughout the year, but must do it before they complete the EOPS.
+2. Software calls the Get Self Employment annual summary, Get a non FHL UK property business annual summary or Get a FHL UK property business annual summary.
+Depending on the business income type you need to submit.
+This step is optional but we recommend it to ensure you are updating the most up to date information.
+3. Customer views the allowances and adjustment information and updates relevant information.
+4. Software submits information using the Amend a self employment annual summary, Amend a non FHL UK property Business Annual Summary or Amend a FHL UK Property business annual summary.
+Depending on the business income type you need to update.
+5. HMRC receives and stores information
+6. Software calls the Trigger a self assessment tax calculation endpoint to get the calculation
+7. HMRC receives the request and returns a Calculation ID (calculationId) software must use this when calling the Self Assessment Tax Calculation endpoints
+8. Software receives calculationId.
+Note, you could surface the calculation to customers at this point if you choose, if you do follow steps 20 and 21 in the periodic update section
+9. Customer wants to make some accounting adjustments following the business accounts being finalised
+10. Software calls the SA Accounting summary API (currently in development)
+11. HMRC returns summary totals of all the information for that business income source
+12. Software displays information to the customer.
+13. Customer makes adjustments, confirms and submits
+14. Software sends information to HMRC using the SA Accounting summary API (currently in Development)
+15. HMRC confirms receipt and stores the information
+16. Software calls the relevant endpoints to retrieve the calculation note: the Tax Calculation can take up to 5 seconds to run, so we recommend you wait 5 seconds – this is optional, software does not have to retrieve the tax calculation information at this point
+>a. retrieve a self-assessment tax calculation metadata endpoint for a given CalculationID – This will provide high level data about the calculation including the calculation type ‘crystallised’ or ‘In Year’, the total Income tax and NIC calculated and details of which of the other calc end points are relevant to that calculation, for example, if no messages have been generated during the calculation, this end point will show you that so you do not need to call that end point.</br>
+>b. retrieve the calculated Income Tax and National Insurance contributions for a given NINO and Calculation ID – This end point provides the detail of Income Tax and NICs calculated, including detail of the rate bands applied to each income source and any tax deducted at source.</br>
+>c. retrieve the taxable income that has been used in the self-assessment tax calculation for a given NINO and Calculation ID – This end point provides detail of income across all sources that has formed part of the calculation.</br>
+>d. retrieve the allowances, deductions and reliefs that exist for the self-assessment tax calculation for a given NINO and Calculation ID - This end points provides the details of all allowances, deductions and reliefs that have been used in the calculation.</br>
+>e. retrieve the end-of-year Income Tax and National Insurance contribution estimates for a given NINO and Calculation ID – This end point provides a forecast of how much Income tax and NICs could be due for the full year based on the Income submitted for a period</br>
+>f. retrieve “info”, “warning” and “error” level messages linked to a Calculation ID – If any validation warnings or errors are generated this endpoint enables software to find out what those warnings or errors are.</br>

+17. Software displays the calculation to the user – this is optional software does not have to show the calculation to the customer at this point
+18. Customer is ready to finalise their business income source
+19. Software calls the Get Self Employment business income source summary or Get UK property business income source summary depending on the business income type you are finalising.
+Note there is only one BISS for property, it will show both FHL and Non FHL information in it. calling the BISS API is optional, software may choose to create a BISS themselves, but the information must be shown to the customer before they confirm the declaration
+20. Software displays BISS information to the customer
+21. Customer reviews and confirms information
+22. Software uses submit self-employment end of period statement or submit UK property end of period statement depending on the income source you are finalising.
+Note there is only one property EOPS which covers the property BISS
+23. HMRC receives declaration marks obligation as met and provides success response
+24. Software receives the success response
+25. Software confirms with the customer that the update has been received and stored by HMRC

 Note:

 *	Data received must cover the whole accounting period.